-May 17, 2002
+August 1, 2002

 CERTIFIED MAIL RETURN RECEIPT REQUESTED

-ADVISORY OPINION 2002-06
+ADVISORY OPINION 2002-10

-Michael S. Wyman, Treasurer Green Party of California PO Box 2828 Sacramento, CA 95812
+Marc Reichardt, Chair Green Party of Michigan 548 S. Main Ann Arbor, MI 48104

-Dear Mr. Wyman:
+Dear Mr. Reichardt:

-This refers to your letter dated April 16, 2002, with enclosures, requesting an advisory opinion concerning the status of the Green Party of California ("the Party") as a State committee of a political party under the Federal Election Campaign Act of 1971, as amended ("the Act"), and Commission regulations.
+This refers to your letter dated June 20, 2002, with enclosures, requesting an advisory opinion concerning the status of the Green Party of Michigan ("the Party") as a State committee of a political party under the Federal Election Campaign Act of 1971, as amended ("the Act"), and Commission regulations.

 Your request includes various documents including a copy of the Party bylaws (the "Bylaws").
-This governing document details various aspects of the organization of the Party such as the manner in which the Party, using several different subgroups, including its State coordinating committee, engages in various activities; for example, endorsing Party candidates for statewide office.
-The Bylaws further explain the procedures for holding the Party's various meetings such as its general assembly at which the Party chooses the members of its coordinating committee.
+This governing document details various aspects of the organization of the Party such as the manner in which the Party, using several different subgroups including its State coordinating committee, engages in various activities; for example, endorsing Party candidates for statewide office.
+The Bylaws further explain the procedures for creating local party chapters.
 You state that the Party successfully placed candidates for Federal office on the ballot in the 2000 elections.
-These candidates were Ralph Nader for U.S. President and Winona LaDuke for Vice President and Medea Susan Benjamin for U.S. Senate.1
+These candidates were: Ralph Nader for U.S. President and Winona LaDuke for Vice President; Mathew R. Abel for U.S. Senate; and Alan Joseph Gamble and Thomas Patrick Ness for U.S. House of Representatives.

-1 The Party also has a Federal committee, the Green Party of California PAC, which filed its statement of organization with the Commission on June 20, 2000.
-The Web site address for the Party is www.cagreens.org.
+&lt;sup>1 The Party had a Federal committee, Green Candidates in Michigan, which filed an accepted termination report with the Commission on March 29, 2002.
+The Web site address for the Party is www.migreens.org.

 Your request states that the Party is officially affiliated with the Green Party of the United States ("the National Party").
-On May 2, 2002, the Commission received a letter from Dean Myerson, political coordinator for the Green Party of the United States, confirming the status of the Party as the sole affiliate of the National Party in the State of California.
-Under the Act and Commission regulations, the term "State committee" means the organization which, by virtue of the bylaws of a political party, is responsible for the day-to-day operation of such political party at the State level, as determined by the Commission.
+Included with the request is a letter from Dean Myerson, political coordinator for the Green Party of the United States, confirming the status of the Party as the affiliate of the National Party in the State of Michigan.

+Under the Act and Commission regulations, the term "State committee" means the organization that, by virtue of the bylaws of a political party, is responsible for the day-to-day operation of such political party at the State level, as determined by the Commission.
 2 U.S.C.
 431(15); 11 CFR 100.14.
 The definition of State committee also requires the existence of a political party.
 The term "political party" is defined under 2 U.S.C.
-431(16) and 11 CFR 100.15 as an association, committee, or organization which nominates a candidate for election to any Federal office whose name appears on the election ballot as the candidate of such association, committee, or organization.
+431(16) and 11 CFR 100.15 as an association, committee, or organization that nominates a candidate for election to any Federal office, whose name appears on the election ballot as the candidate of such association, committee, or organization.
 An individual becomes a candidate for purposes of the Act if he or she receives contributions aggregating in excess of \$5,000, or makes expenditures in excess of \$5,000.
 2 U.S.C.
+431(2).

-431(2).3 As stated in the Act and Commission regulations, the first element of the requirements for State committee status is that the bylaws of a political party establish that the party entity is responsible for the day-to-day operation of such political party at the State level.4 As noted above, the Party's governing document sets out an identifiable organizational structure for the Party with varying responsibilities.
-See Bylaws, articles 5 to 8.
-As they delineate activity commensurate with the day-to-day functions and operations of a political party on a State level, the Bylaws meet the requirements of 2 U.S.C.
+As stated in the Act and Commission regulations, the first element of the requirements for State committee status is that the bylaws of a political party establish that the party entity is responsible for the day-to-day operation of such political party at the State level.
+As noted above, the Party's governing document sets out an identifiable organizational structure for the Party with varying responsibilities.
+See Bylaws, articles III, IV and V. As they delineate activity commensurate with the day-to-day functions and operations of a political party on a State level, the Bylaws meet the requirements of 2 U.S.C.
 431(15) and 11 CFR 100.14, and they are consistent with the State party rules reviewed in previous situations where the Commission has affirmed the State committee status of a political organization.
-The documentation received also confirms the status of the Party as the State affiliate of the National Party.
-See Advisory Opinions 2002-03,
+The documentation received also confirms the status of